 It is impossible to understand the Bible properly and grow in understanding of it effectively without training in such things as principles of interpretation, Bible history and geography, Bible culture, and theology or Bible doctrine, yet most members of Independent Baptist churches are grossly lacking in such things.

 Most are like a church member I talked with recently who told me that his Bible reading is “hit and miss” and that he had no Bible dictionary, concordance, or commentary, had never learned to use such tools, and knew little to nothing about the principles of Bible interpretation.
-Another church member recently told me that his daily Bible study consists of reading a couple of verses.
+Another church member told me recently that his daily Bible study consists of reading a couple of verses chosen randomly.

-It is typical for church members not even to look at their Bibles during the preaching.
+It is not uncommon for church members not even to look at their Bibles during the preaching.
 Few come to the services to obtain serious Bible education and to capture practical truth they can use in their lives and ministries.

 In many Independent Baptist churches, people can attend faithfully for years without learning the Bible well.
 The Sunday School lessons and preaching are biblically shallow, and the people are not taught to study the Bible for themselves.

 No wonder so many churches change direction so easily when the pastor changes.
 They aren’t properly grounded in Scripture.
 They are dependent on a man rather than the Spirit of God and the Word of God.
 They are man-centered rather than Christ-centered.

 And the problem begins with pastors who are not serious Bible students.